 - The Photography Club at Newcastle City Library - on Zoom during COVID

 - Art Garden at Scotswood Natural Community Garden

 - Music Garden at Scotswood Natural Community Garden

-- Hang Out & Dance – aerial dance at Dance City
+- Hang Out and Dance - floor based and aerial dance at Dance City and outdoors